 Like a family pulling together during a tough time, we are leaning on each other for support as we chart the best path forward in handling this coronavirus outbreak.
-With a goal of reducing the potential spread of the virus while continuing our mission, the university has recently announced plans to extend spring break, move classes online and close most university housing.
+With a goal of reducing the potential spread of the virus while continuing our mission, the university announced plans to extend spring break, move classes online and close most university housing.
 We are here to support you as we all work through these changes.

 During that time period, the best way to reach any ODI staff member will be through email.
 Please note that individual units within ODI will be in touch via email with additional information for students in their units.